colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 I will omit further explanation of the bases for brevity; refer to the top of page 6 of [this](https://jfin-swufe.springeropen.com/articles/10.1186/s40854-015-0019-0) paper for more clarity regarding basis construction.

 I implemented a method that programmatically chose the optimal basis based on which had the greatest $R^2_{adj}$ value via [this](https://www.sciencedirect.com/science/article/pii/S0165188913000493) paper.
 I abandoned this idea because there is no way (that I know of) around computing the regression three times for each iteration, and this significantly increased computation time.
-This works well in theory, but having nearly three times the computation time for (even) a significant accuracy gain is not worth it.
+This works well in theory, but having nearly three times the computation time for a small accuracy gain is not worth it.

 ### Path Conditions